 Saint Peter’s Basilica started as a small shrine and is now the largest church in Christendom with a capacity of 60,000.
 The architect, Michelangelo, died two years before the basilica’s consecration in 1626, but Saint Peter’s endures as one of his greatest works.
 Enter the Renaissance masterpiece to see the lavish marble interior and works by Raphael and Bernini before ascending the 450-feet dome for sweeping views of the city.

 It’s hard to believe now, but the Roman Forum lay forgotten for centuries.
 In medieval times, this archeological goldmine became a common quarry and home for cattle.
 Thankfully, Neopolanic excavations restored the site.
 Walk the Via Sacra to see the Temple of Saturn and Arch of Titus among other relics.
 Head west to the terraces of Campidoglio to overlook the whole valley, including the Colosseum.
+Less

 The cost of a Rome vacation depends on your travel tastes and preferences.
 Your choice of hotel will greatly influence the price, as will your choice of activities while staying in Rome.
 Flights to Rome and hotel rooms are typically more expensive during the busy summer months and Christian holidays such as Easter.
 Speak to a Tourlane Travel Expert for a free consultation and quote.